Four women are to represent C4DI at this October’s Humber Tech Expo and discuss their experiences working in the technology and digital sector.

-First up is Louise, C4DI’s red thread who works tirelessly to connect startups, businesses and individuals, creating an abundance of opportunity within Hull’s tech sector.
+First up is Louise, C4DI’s red thread who works tirelessly to connect startups, businesses, and individuals, creating an abundance of opportunity within Hull’s tech sector.

-“I’ll be talking about my role at C4DI supporting entrepreneurs and global organisations to collaborate and innovate.
+“I’ll be talking about my role at C4DI supporting entrepreneurs and global organizations to collaborate and innovate.
 Before joining the C4DI team, I came from a non-technical background, but I believe this has given me a unique insight into how to work with people and help them succeed,” Louise tells us.

 Former garment technologist and product developer in the fashion industry, Lucy has made the incredible journey from clothing to coding by developing a new product lifecycle management (PLM) system.

 “It was the challenges and frustrations I faced in my previous roles in the fashion industry that brought me to where I am today,” Lucy explains.

 “My goal is to leave the admin to the systems and enable companies and their employees to reach their full potential through digital transformation.”

 Chartered Engineer Claire follows on from Lucy, sharing her insights into what it’s like to become a ‘Connected: Leader’ in a male-dominated industry.

 “My job at IoT and App Development company Sauce requires me to deliver a range of impressive products for startups and multi-national organizations, connecting their transformations into an agile and digital world,” she reveals.